 If you’re running this as a non-root user with

-sudo privileges, you would instead type:
+sudo privileges, you would run the same command with the

 - sudo deluser --remove-home newuser

-If you had previously configured
+If you previously configured

 - sudo visudo